The Call for proposals of the VET Toolbox is open! Watch our video

 In order to ensure national ownership and sustainability of the action, the lead applicant must act with at least one co-applicant.

-Grants are accessible to actors established in countries that will be listed in the Call for Proposals documents.
+Grants are accessible to actors established in countries listed in the Call for Proposals documents (Annex L).

 What do we fund?

-Our priorities are to develop, test and/or implement innovative strategies and approaches, conducive towards improving:
+Our four priorities are to develop, test and/or implement innovative strategies and approaches, conducive towards improving:

-- Access and continuous enrolment of disadvantaged and vulnerable groups to the VET system.
+- Access (Access and continuous enrolment of disadvantaged and vulnerable groups to the VET system)

-- Teaching/training and learning focussing on the needs of disadvantaged and vulnerable groups and preventing them from dropping out of the VET system or ensuring their reintegration.
+- Completion (improved teaching/training and learning focussing on the needs of disadvantaged and vulnerable groups and preventing them from dropping out of the VET system or ensuring their reintegration).

-- Transition of disadvantaged and vulnerable groups from formal and non-formal vocational education and training to work, and increased integration into the formal and informal labour market.
+- Transition (Transition of disadvantaged and vulnerable groups from formal and non-formal vocational education and training to work, and increased integration into the formal and informal labour market).

-- Work-based learning through on-the-job-training, the recognition of prior learning and demand-driven programmes for disadvantaged and vulnerable groups.
+- Continuous learning at the workplace (Work-based learning through on-the-job-training, the recognition of prior learning and demand-driven programmes for disadvantaged and vulnerable groups).